reliablyhq/documentation/docs/guides/live-cluster/index.md

 ```
 $ reliably --live --kubeconfig=/reliably/kube-config
 ```
-You can also use an Environemt Variable to locate your kubeconfig file by setting the `KUBECONFIG` Environemt Variable:
+You can also use an Environment Variable to locate your kubeconfig file by setting the `KUBECONFIG` Environemt Variable:

 ```